Strong Optimal Classification Trees: Learning Balanced Classification Trees

-Formulation~\eqref{eq:flow} has several distinguishing features relative to existing MIO formulations for training decision trees: \revision{First,} it does not use big-$M$ constraints. \revision{Second,} it includes \emph{flow variables} indicating whether each datapoint is directed to the left or right at each branching node, \revision{which resembles the well-known multi-commodity flow concept, see~\citet{hu1963multi}.} \revision{Third, incorrectly classified datapoints are associated with a flow of zero.
-In contrast, previous formulations \citep{bertsimas2017optimal,verwer2019learning} and more sophisticated formulations we propose later in \S\ref{sec:Generalization} include binary decision variables that indicate the leaf each datapoint lands on.
-The advantage of modeling misclassfied points with a flow of zero is that the resulting formulation is smaller.
+Formulation~\eqref{eq:flow} has several distinguishing features relative to existing MIO formulations for training decision trees: {First,} it does not use big-$M$ constraints. {Second,} it includes \emph{flow variables} indicating whether each datapoint is directed to the left or right at each branching node, {which resembles the well-known multi-commodity flow concept, see~\citet{hu1963multi}.} {Third, incorrectly classified datapoints are associated with a flow of zero.
+In contrast, previous formulations \revision{\citep{bertsimas2017optimal,verwer2019learning}} and more sophisticated formulations we propose later in Section~\ref{sec:Generalization} include binary decision variables that indicate the leaf each datapoint lands on.
+The advantage of modeling \revision{misclassified} points with a flow of zero is that the resulting formulation is smaller.
 A similar idea of ``projecting out'' variables associated with misclassified datapoints was proposed by~\citet{gunluk2018optimal}.}

-The number of variables and constraints in Problem~\eqref{eq:flow} is $\sets O\big(2^{d}(|\sets I|+|\sets F| + \revision{|\sets K|})\big)$, where $d$ is the tree depth.
-Thus, its size is of the same order as the one proposed by \citet{bertsimas2017optimal} while being of higher order than that of~\citet{verwer2019learning}.
-Nonetheless, the LO relaxation of formulation \eqref{eq:flow} is tighter than \revision{those} of~\citet{bertsimas2017optimal} and~\citet{verwer2019learning}, as demonstrated in the following theorem \revision{which we prove in Electronic Companion~\ref{appendix_sec:oct_comparison}}, and therefore results in a more aggressive pruning of the \revision{branch-and-bound tree}.
+The number of variables and constraints in Problem~\eqref{eq:flow} is $\sets O\big(2^{d}(|\sets I|+|\sets F| + {|\sets K|})\big)$, where $d$ is the tree depth.
+Thus, its size is of the same order as the \revision{univariate splits formulation of~\citet{bertsimas2017optimal} (formulation (24) in their paper)} while being of higher order than that of~\citet{verwer2019learning}.
+Nonetheless, the LO relaxation of formulation \eqref{eq:flow} is tighter than {those} of~\citet{bertsimas2017optimal} and~\citet{verwer2019learning}, as demonstrated in the following theorem {which we prove in Electronic Companion~\ref{appendix_sec:oct_comparison}}, and therefore results in a more aggressive pruning of the {branch-and-bound tree}.

 \begin{theorem} Problem~\eqref{eq:flow} has a stronger LO relaxation than the formulations of~\citet{bertsimas2017optimal} and~\citet{verwer2019learning}. \end{theorem}